-SOIC8 Pin # Name Description 1 BS High-Side Gate Drive Boost Input.
+Pin# Name Description 1 BS High-Side Gate Drive Boost Input.
 BS supplies the drive for the high-side N-Channel MOSFET switch.
-Connect a $0.01\mu F$ or greater capacitor from SW to BS to power the high side switch.
+Connect a 0.01μF or greater capacitor from SW to BS to power the high side switch.
 2 IN Power Input.
 IN supplies the power to the IC, as well as the step-down converter switches.
-Drive IN with a 4.75V to 18V power source.
+Drive IN with a 4.75V to 23V power source.
 Bypass IN to GND with a suitably large capacitor to eliminate noise on the input to the IC.
 See Input Capacitor .
 3 SW Power Switching Output.
 SW is the switching node that supplies power to the output.
 Connect the output LC filter from SW to the output load.
 Note that a capacitor is required from SW to BS to power the high-side switch.
-4 GND Ground.
+4 GND Ground (Connect the exposed pad to Pin 4).
 5 FB Feedback Input.
-FB senses the output voltage to regulate that voltage.
-Drive FB with a resistive voltage divider from the output voltage.
-The feedback threshold is 0.923V.
+FB senses the output voltage and regulates it.
+Drive FB with a resistive voltage divider connected to it from the output voltage.
+The feedback threshold is 0.925V.
 See Setting the Output Voltage .
 6 COMP Compensation Node.
 COMP is used to compensate the regulation control loop.
-Connect a series RC network from COMP to GND to compensate the regulation control loop.
+Connect a series RC network from COMP to GND.
 In some cases, an additional capacitor from COMP to GND is required.
 See Compensation Components .
 7 EN Enable Input.
 EN is a digital input that turns the regulator on or off.
-Drive EN high to turn on the regulator, drive it low to turn it off.
-Pull up with $100k\Omega$ resistor for automatic startup.
+Drive EN high to turn on the regulator; low to turn it off.
+Attach to IN with a $100k\Omega$ pull up resistor for automatic startup.
 8 SS Soft-Start Control Input.
-SS controls the soft start period.
+SS controls the soft-start period.
 Connect a capacitor from SS to GND to set the soft-start period.
 A $0.1\mu F$ capacitor sets the soft-start period to 15ms.
 To disable the soft-start feature, leave SS unconnected.